How JLP Works

 In the JLP pool, each asset is assigned a target weight, which is set by the team.

-Jupiter works with Gauntlet and Chaos Labs to conduct regular risk assessments and market analyses in response to the evolving market conditions.
+Jupiter is working with Gauntlet and Chaos Labs to conduct regular risk assessments and market analyses in response to the evolving market conditions.
 These assessments are also discussed with the community before they are presented to the team for rollout.

 The risk assessments can be accessed via Jupiter's research forum.